 Blood tests for other causes of inflamed blood vessels (vasculitis) and blocked (occlusion of) blood vessels may be done.
 These causes include

-Applying warmth and exercising gently can help increase circulation.
+Applying warmth and doing gentle exercises can help increase circulation.

-Symptoms of thromboangiitis obliterans may disappear if the person stops tobacco use.
-Persons who continue to use tobacco may need repeated amputations of affected fingers or toes.
+Symptoms of thromboangiitis obliterans may go away if the person stops tobacco use.
+People who continue to use tobacco may need repeated amputations.

 - Tissue death (gangrene)